AP Power Save

 This feature allows a network administrator to force APs to operate in low-power mode to reduce power consumption.

-The following is the use case of an AP power policy:
+These are the use cases of an AP power policy:

 Power-Save Mode